Scones with Sour Milk – Also called Maas

 Rub in butter till resembles breadcrumbs.

-Mix egg and maas together and make a nice soft dough, do not over mix.
+Mix both eggs and maas together and make a nice soft dough, do not over mix.

 Pat down cut and shape.